alberthun/legacy-sense-docs/guides/001-devices/002-ios-sdk.md

 [SGSDK enable];
 ```

-Just as initWithAPIKey, enable takes in callbacks as well to notify of success and failure event while starting the SDK services.
+Just as startWithAPIKey, enable takes in callbacks as well to notify of success and failure event while starting the SDK services.
 ```objc
 [SGSDK enable:^{
         // SDK running successfully